-- [21] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [22] Record of work matters are at the lower end of the disciplinary scale.
-The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
-The Board accepts that some effort was made to provide a record of work.
-Given this the fine will be reduced to \$1,000.
+- [20] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [21] Record of work matters are at the lower end of the disciplinary scale.
+The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500 but in this case taking into account the Respondent's mistaken understanding that the contractor he was working for would provide the record of work, the penalty is reduced to \$1000. - [22] Costs - [23] Under section 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - [24] The Respondent should note that the High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case10.